Tanzania: Wildlife Conservation and Political Ecology

 - Environmental education

-- Wildlife-livestock disease interactions in the Kwakuchinja corridor
+- Wildlife-livestock disease interaction in the Kwakuchinja corridor

-- Behavior of Colobus guereza in Sagara Forest
+- Behavior of primates, e.g., Colobus guereza and olive baboons in Sagara Forest

-- Vegetation analysis of elephant damage at Ndarakwai Ranch
+- Vegetation analysis and elephant damage at Ndarakwai Ranch

 Note: Because of restrictions on fieldwork in Tanzania, students should expect to spend all or most of the Independent Study Project outside the boundaries of Tanzania’s national parks.